-

 Finally, there are internal changes that arise from alterations in how you do business.
 This can include a change to your product distribution, changes to the product or service itself, price changes and sales process changes.
 This category is akin to the classic "4 Ps" of marketing: product, price, and place — with promotion being covered by our media activities.

 Product, Price, Place, and Promotion together are often called Marketing Mix elements.
-While MMM is about finding the optimal marketing spend mix, you need to add the other factors into your marketing mix model as well in order to account for those factors.
+While marketing mix modeling is about finding the optimal marketing spend mix, you need to add the other factors into your marketing mix model as well in order to account for those factors.

-By measuring the business-critical variables in these categories, a MMM analysis can begin to identify which variable has the strongest contribution to changes in performance and which is driving your performance.
+By measuring the business-critical variables in your marketing mix, and understanding the impact of non-media effects, an MMM analysis can begin to identify which variable has the strongest incremental contribution to changes in performance and which is driving your performance.

 Also read: Incrementality in marketing explained